phkaeser/wlmaker/README.md

 * Easy to use, lightweight, low gimmicks and fast.
 * Dock and clip, to be extended for dockable apps.

+### Current status

 Wayland Maker is in early development stage.
-See the [roadmap](doc/ROADMAP.md) for existing and planned features.
+Highlights for current version (0.2):

+* Appearance matches Window Maker: Decorations, dock, clip.
+* Support for Wayland XDG shell (mostly complete.
+Bug reports welcome).
+* Initial support for X11 applications (positioning and specific modes are missing).
+* Appearance, workspaces, dock, keyboard: All hardcoded.
+* A prototype DockApp (`apps/wlmclock`).

+For further details, see the [roadmap](doc/ROADMAP.md).

 ### To configure